srush-12-ti/ecommerce-order-return/README.md

  Analyzing return rates by product category and brand
  Studying the relationship between price, discounts, and returns
  Exploring how customer ratings correlate with returns
- Visualizing key findings with bar plots, boxplots, heatmaps, and more
+ Visualizing key findings with bar plots, heatmaps, and more
  Summarizing insights for improving product quality and return policies

 ---